Gay pornography: Sex education

 Emerging research has suggested that pornography is a possible source of education about sex and relationships.
 In the absence of inclusive same-sex relationship education in traditional sources (i.e., schools, parents, friends, and mainstream media), gay pornography may be used by men who have sex with men as a source of information about intimacy, while serving its main purpose as a masturbatory aid.
 Contrary to popular views that pornography does not depict intimacy, a recent study showed that gay pornography depicts both physical and verbal intimacy.

+Audience

+In August 2005, adult star Jenna Jameson launched "Club Thrust", an interactive website featuring gay male pornographic videos, which was shown to attract a female audience as well.
+Women comprise over a third of Pornhub's views of gay male pornography, with many preferring it over heterosexual porn due to it being less degrading to women, as heterosexual porn is often aimed at men and tends to objectify and degrade women, while gay male porn allows women to focus on their attraction to men without the same objectification or the male gaze typically found in heterosexual porn.

+Research has shown that a significant portion of viewers of gay pornography are heterosexual men, with a 2018 study by YouPorn revealing that around a quarter of straight men report watching gay porn at least occasionally.

+Yaoi comic books and slash fiction are both genres featuring gay men, but primarily written by and for straight women.
+Some lesbian and bisexual women are also fans of gay male pornography, specifically yaoi, for its feminine-styled men.
+Although the genre is marketed to females, there is a gay, bisexual, and heterosexual male readership as well.